NiccoBiondi/InverseReinforcementLearningApp/Widget/Widget.md

 - Train policy period is the number of episodes that the policy has to do and during which the single trajectory is divided in clips.

-- Reward Model mini-batch is the number of mini-batch build from the annotation buffer build during the annotation phase to the training of the reward model.
+- Reward Model mini-batch is the number of mini-batch create from the annotation buffer build during the annotation phase.

 - Annotation percentage define the number of pairs of clips that the user has to annotate.
 The number of pairs of clips depends on the number of clips generate during the policy train period.